AlibabaResearch/mononn/README.md

-Ideally there will exist only one cluser if XLA clustering phase running smoothly. x_1_1_y_1_1.json is the tuning result in json format under specific TLP setting: x thread blocks and y threads for each thread block. x_1_1_y_1_1_src holds corresponding CUDA source code and x_1_1_y_1_1.ptx holds corresponding PTX assembly code. tuning_log.log contains inference latency for each x_y combination. performance_report.csv contains detailed subgraph level performance data, which is useful to identify execution hotspot within the monolithic kernel.
+Ideally there will exist only one cluser if XLA clustering phase running smoothly. x_1_1_y_1_1.json is the tuning result in json format under specific TLP setting: x thread blocks and y threads for each thread block. x_1_1_y_1_1_src holds corresponding CUDA source code and x_1_1_y_1_1.ptx holds corresponding PTX assembly code. tuning_log.log contains measured inference latency for each x_y combination. performance_report.csv contains detailed subgraph level performance data, which is useful to identify execution hotspot within the monolithic kernel.

 ## (Advanced) Directly use MonoNN generated CUDA code.